 Enoch nodded gravely.
-“His name is Paul.
-He is ready.
-He has grown strong and has already begun to question things, which is good.
-Given your current feelings on the subject, you will be able to relate to him the best.”
+“His name is Paul and he is ready to be told the truth of what he truly is and brought into the fold.
+He has already begun to question things, which is good.
+He is independently minded, a natural leader, and he already feels a growing restlessness.
+Given your current feelings on the subject, it has been determined that you will be able to relate to him the best.”

-I laughed openly – and then twice as hard when I saw his confused expression.
-“That’s funny.
-I figured that given my ‘current feelings’ I would be the worst person for the job.
+I laughed openly and then twice as hard when I saw his confused expression.
+“Hell, given my ‘current feelings’ I’ve gotta be the worst person for the job.
 I’m just as liable to scare him off.”

-“Heh, no doubt.”
+“Yeah, no doubt.”
 I waved absently.
 “Well, ‘the Lord’s will be done’ and all that.”
-I rose from the cold stone and glanced around the dank churchyard.
+I rose from the cold stone and glanced around the dank graveyard, unable to keep the bitterness from my tone.
 “Anything, if it’ll get me out of this hellhole once and for all.”

 Enoch’s voice was laced with sarcasm.
-“I’m glad to see that you have such a positive attitude.
-However, there is more you should know.”
+“I’m glad to see that you still have such a positive attitude.
+However, there is more that you should know.”
 His tone hardened again.
-“There is evidence that the demon who came here for you this morning was actually part of a contingent whose mission was to find your successor before you did.”
+“There is evidence that the demon that came here for you this morning was actually part of a contingent whose mission was to find your successor before you did.”